ksavage-work/wonderw1/enemies.md

 ## Step 5 : Repeat these steps to create more enemies to add to your maze!

-Repeat these steps to create more enemies to add to your maze!
+Repeat these steps to create more enemies to add to your maze or start playing!